Dutch Republic Lion: Background

-The Arms of Brabant were first used probably by Count Lambert I of Louvain, the lion is also documented in a 1306 town's seal of Kerpen, together with the red lion of Limburg.
-Today these arms are used by the Kings of the Belgians.

-These lions are repeated in many arms in the Netherlands, of various noble houses (see Armorial of the Seventeen Provinces of the Netherlands (fr)) and in the arms of other provinces:
+The basic arms of the Burgundian Netherlands were based on the arms of the main constituent provinces:

-When the county of Flanders was inherited by the Dukes of Burgundy in 1405, the Flemish lion was placed on an escutcheon in their dynastic arms (see Armorial of the French Royal House or Armorial of Dukes of Burgundy).
-The same happened with the duchy of Brabant (and its dependent duchy of Limburg) in 1430, but oddly not the county of Holland in 1432.
+When the county of Flanders was inherited by the Dukes of Burgundy in 1405, the Flemish lion (black on gold) was placed on an escutcheon in their dynastic arms (see Armorial of the French Royal House or Armorial of Dukes of Burgundy).
+The same happened with the duchy of Brabant (and its dependent duchy of Limburg) in 1430 (gold lion on black for Brabant, red lion on white for Limburg), but oddly not the county of Holland (red lion on gold shield) in 1432 or the duchy of Luxembourg (red lion on blue and white bars).
 These passed with the rest of the Burgundian inheritance to the House of Habsburg in 1482.
-Their descendants, the Kings of Spain bear the title of the county of Flanders (Holland was renounced in 1648 with the Treaty of Westphalia) and the duchy of Brabant to this day, and the arms was continually used until the abolition of the King Alfonso XIII in 1931 (see Coat of arms of the King of Spain and List of titles and honours of the Spanish Crown).
+Their descendants, the Kings of Spain bear the title of the county of Flanders (Holland was renounced in 1648 with the Treaty of Westphalia) and the duchy of Brabant to this day, and the arms were continually used until the abolition of the King Alfonso XIII in 1931 (see Coat of arms of the King of Spain and List of titles and honours of the Spanish Crown).